 Kansas Real Estate Sales Validation Questionnaire (SVQ)

-All deeds and affidavits of equitable interest presented for recording must be accompanied by a Kansas Real Estate Sales Validation Questionnaire (SVQ) or have and exemption clearly stated on the deed.
+All deeds and affidavits of equitable interest presented for recording must be accompanied by a Kansas Real Estate Sales Validation Questionnaire (SVQ) or have an exemption clearly stated on the deed.
 The complete instructions are on the back.
 (K.S.A.
 79-1437c and K.S.A.
-79-1437e) The SVQ can be found on the Kansas Department of Revenue, Property Valuation Department directive requires the Register of Deeds to check the accuracy of the sales price per DIRECTIVE #19-041 entered on the SVQ is correct before recording the deed.
+79-1437e) .
+Kansas Department of Revenue, Property Valuation Department directive requires the Register of Deeds to check the accuracy of the sales price per DIRECTIVE #19-041 entered on the SVQ is correct before recording the deed.

 In order to receive the lower recording fee for single family mortgages on principal residences where the principal debt or obligation secured by the mortgage is $75,000 or less, a appears to be an empty link with target https://ksrods.com/wp-content/uploads/2022/07/2.officer-duties-1.pdf appears to be an empty link with target https://ksrods.com/wp-content/uploads/2022/07/2.officer-duties-1.pdf appears to be an empty link with target /DocumentCenter/View/323/Mtg-Single-Fam-affidavit appears to be an empty link with target /DocumentCenter/View/324/MTG-Cap-Affidavit Mortgage Cap Affidavit appears to be an empty link with target https://ksrods.com/wp-content/uploads/2022/07/2.officer-duties-1.pdmust be attached to the mortgage stating these facts.
 K.S.A.28-115(j)

 Kansas Register of Deeds Association